bearbordersmall.GIF

 His first foray into celestial mapping came on a terrestrial map of 1592 which contained small insets in the top corners showing the northern and southern sky.
 Among the constellations were two inventions of his own: Columba, the dove, and Polophylax, a pole-watcher, intended as the southern equivalent of Boötes (which the Greeks termed Arctophylax or bear-watcher).
 Columba, formed from stars known to Ptolemy south of Canis Major, became established.
 Polophylax, based on sketchy information about the southern stars and positioned between Piscis Austrinus and the southern pole in an area now occupied by Grus and Tucana, did not.

 In 1598, Plancius produced a globe in conjunction with Jodocus Hondius that was a landmark in constellation history.
-For the first time 12 new southern constellations were shown, based on the catalogue of Pieter Dirkszoon Keyser which had been brought back from the East Indies in 1597 after Keyser’s death.
-The slightly later and more extensive catalogue of the same constellations by Frederick de Houtman was used by Willem Janszoon Blaeu, a rival to Plancius.
+For the first time 12 new southern constellations were shown (see Table 2 at left), based on the observations of Pieter Dirkszoon Keyser which had been brought back from the East Indies in 1597 after Keyser’s death.
+The slightly later catalogue of the same constellations by Frederick de Houtman (see below) was used by Willem Janszoon Blaeu, a rival to Plancius.

 FREDERICK DE HOUTMAN’S CATALOGUE